ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters.rst

 Handling undefined variables
 ============================

-Filters can help you manage missing or undefined variables by providing defaults or allowing null values.
+Filters can help you manage missing or undefined variables by providing defaults or making some variable optional.
 If you configure Ansible to ignore most undefined variables, you can mark some variables as requiring values with the ``mandatory`` filter.

 .. _defaulting_undefined_variables: